joshbegley/nyt-latest/README.md

 `Investors have taken heart from the fragile cease-fire between the United States and Iran before.
 Will they do so again?`\
 https://www.nytimes.com/2026/07/09/business/dealbook/iran-war-markets.html

-**What Germany and Japan Can Teach Ukraine About Patriot Missiles**\
+**For Ukraine, Other Patriot Makers Are a Cautionary Tale**\
-`Two American allies already have permission to build the American interceptors, a license that President Trump says he will also grant to Kyiv.`\
+`Two American allies, Germany and Japan, already have permission to build the American interceptors, a license that President Trump says he will also grant to Kyiv.`\
 https://www.nytimes.com/2026/07/09/world/europe/germany-japan-ukraine-patriot-missiles.html

 **Are We at War Again?**\